VivyBnuuy/VivyBnuuy/README.md

 <h1 align="center">Hello, there! 👋</h1>
 <p align="center">
   Welcome to my GitHub profile!
-I am an aspiring front end web developer (maybe full stack eventually?).
-I am currently learning JavaScript, Regular Expressions and getting practice from Frontend Mentor challenges.
+I am a freelance front end web developer and also do some automation engineering.
 </p>

 <h2 align="center">You can find my work here 💪</h2>